The revised guide to TRAIGA 2.0, the Texas Responsible AI Governance Act

 Participants would be allowed to work within the sandbox program for up to 36 months.

-AB 1709 would slightly tweak the Texas Business & Commerce Code (Sec.
+In its original form, TRAIGA would have slightly tweaked the Texas Business & Commerce Code (Sec.
 451) to add “artificial intelligence systems” into existing law regarding a consumer’s right to know if personal data is or will be used in any AI system, and for what purpose.

 Consumers would have the right to opt out of the sale of personal data for use in AI systems prior to that data being collected.